Prof. José A. Carrillo

 Previous positions:

-José A. Carrillo was previously Chair in Applied and Numerical Analysis at Imperial College London from October 2012 till March 2020.
-He was formerly ICREA Research Professor at the Universitat Autònoma de Barcelona during the period 2003-2012.
+José A. Carrillo was Chair in Applied and Numerical Analysis at Imperial College London 2012-2020.
+He was ICREA Research Professor at the Universitat Autònoma de Barcelona 2003-2012.
 He was a lecturer at the University of Texas at Austin 1998-2000.
 He held assistant and associate professor positions at the Universidad de Granada 1992-1998 and 2000-2003, where he also did his PhD.

 Service to the community:

-He served as chair of the Applied Mathematics Committee of the European Mathematical Society 2014-2017.
-He was the chair of the 2018 Year of Mathematical Biology.
+He served as chair of the Applied Mathematics Committee of the European Mathematical Society 2014-2017 and as chair of the 2018 Year of Mathematical Biology.
 He was the Program Director of the SIAM activity group in Analysis of PDE 2019-2020.
-He is vice-president of the European Society for Mathematical and Theoretical Biology 2021-2023.
+He was vice-president of the European Society for Mathematical and Theoretical Biology 2021-2023 and member of his Board 2024-2026.
 He is member of the Scientific Committee of the Spanish National Science Agency 2021-2024.
+He is member of the Scientic Advisory Board of BIRS (Canada) since 2022.
+He is currently serving as ICIAM Officer at Large for since July 2024.

 International Recognition:

-He has been elected as member of the European Academy of Sciences, Section Mathematics in 2018, SIAM Fellow Class 2019, and member of the Academia Europeaea in 2023.
+He was elected member of the European Academy of Sciences, Section Mathematics in 2018, SIAM Fellow Class 2019, and member of the Academia Europeaea in 2023.
 He is currently the head of the Division of the European Academy of Sciences, Section Mathematics.
 He is Fellow of the Institute of Mathematics and its Applications and Foreign Member of the Royal Academy of Sciences of Spain since 2021.
-He has been invited speaker at the 2008 European Conference of Mathematics and plenary speaker at the Joint SIAM-CAIMS Annual Meeting 2020, the Joint British Mathematics Colloquium 2021, and the SIAM-PDE meeting in 2022.
-He is plenary speaker at the ICIAM 2023 and the ENUMATH 2023.
+He has been invited speaker at the 2008 European Conference of Mathematics and plenary speaker at the Joint SIAM-CAIMS Annual Meeting 2020, the Joint British Mathematics Colloquium 2021, the SIAM-PDE 2022, the ICIAM 2023 in Tokyo and the ENUMATH 2023.

 heat kernel